Written by: Katie Constantine

 Text

 Artists are overlaying text on the paintings either in reference to the scene or the actual political figure.
 In one example, you can see a portrait of Napoleon with a modern day quote that refers to his love of war.
-Other pieces ignore who the figure was and just base the quote off the feeling the painting projects.
+Other pieces ignore who the figure is and just base the quote off the feeling the painting projects.
 This adds a quirky and more relatable feel for today’s audience.

 Painting on Canvas